Content note: mentions of abortion, abuse, cheating.

 But what I want to focus on in this post is the core values of a relationship, rather than an individual.
 If you have a partner or partners, do you know what yours are?
 Does your idea of the core values of your relationship match your partner’s?
 If not, consider discussing it with your partner.
 Knowing the central tenets crucial to your partnership is vital for a happy and harmonious relationship.
 Ideally, you should be able to name just two or three things that make up the “bottom line.”
 They will be different in every relationship depending on the set-up and the individual histories and baggage of the people involved.

 I’m not talking about rules as such here.
 You probably have rules and agreements in your relationship.
-My primary partner, Mr CK, and I have a document of several pages which explicitly spells out our relationship agreements.
 Core values in a relationship are less about “thou shalt” or “thou shalt not,” and more about a small number of guiding principles against which any action or decision is weighed.
 I do not believe that it is possible to have a healthy relationship without core values.

 Ours are, simply, as follows: